Knee Scooters – Better than Crutches

 If you wish to purchase one, there is a 5-star rated scooter here on Amazon (affiliate link).
 You may be able to submit this to your insurance.
 If your insurance does cover scooters, check with them before purchasing to see exactly what you will have to submit for payment.
 We cannot submit this claim for you.

 Another item that many of our patients have found useful when they must have one foot non-weightbearing is the iWalk Hands-free Crutch.
 The hands-free crutch allows to to essentially walk while keeping your foot non-weightbearing.
 These run about $150 and are not covered by any insurance that we know of.
-You can purchase hands-free crutch through amazon here (affiliate link).
+You can purchase hands-free crutch through amazon here (Affiliate link.
+We recommend you confirm return policy before purchasing).

 iWalk is a simple idea.
 Standard crutches use your hands and arms to support your weight, while the iWalk medical crutch uses the uninjured parts of your leg to support your weight when you stand or walk.
 This allows you you have your hands completely free.